 PAQA also considered findings from dip samples and case audits completed by children’s social care on a range of issues to offer further scrutiny of the quality of safeguarding practice and internal learning reviews.
 This has been particularly important during the pandemic with raised concerns regarding Hidden Harm to children and young people.
 Recommendations from all Audit activity are developed into specific action plans which feed into continuous service improvement work and learning is shared across the Partnership.

 Good practice is identified through audit activity and celebrated so that we can share and improve the quality for practice for young people across the partnership, to make children feel safer, valued, listened to and respected.
 Practice which falls below standard is addressed quickly by individual agencies and with individual workers and learning themes for improvement are woven into our Partnership Continuous Service Improvement Plan to provide outstanding services for children and families in Barnsley.

 What we will do

-In 2020 – 21 we will continue to carry out multi-agency audits to give the Board assurance that partners are doing everything they can to keep children and young people safe in Barnsley.
-We will continue to oversee multi-agency audits that test quality delivered by the BSCP Sub Groups.
-We will continue to scrutinise cross cutting performance indicators and measures, to secure evidence that children in Barnsley are safeguarded.
+In 2021-22, PAQA will continue to carry out multi-agency audits to give the Board assurance that partners are doing everything they can to keep children and young people safe in Barnsley.
+We will continue to oversee multi-agency audits that test quality delivered by the BSCP Subgroups.
+As we emerge from the Covid-19 pandemic we will work with partners to ensure that new ways of working are effectively meeting the needs of children and families and we will continue to scrutinise cross cutting performance indicators and measures, to secure evidence that children in Barnsley are safeguarded.